Darren Veitch

-Darren William Veitch (born April 24, 1960) is a Canadian former professional ice hockey player whose career was beset by injuries.
-He played 511 career NHL games for the Washington Capitals, Detroit Red Wings and Toronto Maple Leafs, and was once named The Hockey News's "Comeback Player of the Year" after badly injuring his arm falling through a glass coffee table after slipping at home on one of his children's toys.
-He was often unfairly compared to Paul Coffey, a fellow defenceman selected immediately after him in the 1980 NHL Entry Draft.
-He played his last NHL game in 1991 and bounced around the minor leagues before finally retiring in 1999, and now enjoys recreational roller hockey at the Castle Sports Club in Phoenix, AZ.
+Darren William Veitch (born April 24, 1960) is a Canadian former professional ice hockey player.
+He played 511 career National Hockey League games for the Washington Capitals, Detroit Red Wings and Toronto Maple Leafs.
+He was drafted in the first round, fifth overall, by the Washington Capitals in the 1980 NHL Entry Draft.
+He played his last NHL game in 1991 and bounced around the minor leagues before finally retiring in 1999.